Factor copula models for non-Gaussian longitudinal data: Comparison with random effect models

+where $h(.)$ is the distribution of the random effects which is assumed to be normal.
+For simplicity and applicability to the real world data sets considered in this article we restrict with random intercept models only.
 An important aspect of analysis of longitudinal data is model choice, or determining the number of components that is most appropriate for a specific data set.
 For this purpose we consider the two most widely used tool as AIC (Akaike information criterion) and BIC (Bayesian information criterion), which penalize large number of parameters.
 These are defined by

 where $\hat{\mathbf{\theta}}^*$ is the maximum likelihood estimates of the model parameters and $m$ is the sample size.
 Each criteria described above has two terms; the first term for measuring the goodness-of-fit, and the second term for penalizing model complexity.
-However, when we estimate the parameters using two-stage IFM method, we still use them as some close approximations of the actual ones (see, \citet{ko2019copula}; \citet{killiches2018ad}).
+However, when we estimate the parameters using two-stage IFM method, we still use them as some close approximations of the actual ones (see, \citet{ko2019copula} and \citet{killiches2018ad}).
 The smaller values of AIC and BIC indiacate a better fitting model.
 We use these criteria in our simulations and data analysis for comparing different models.
+But these selection criteria can not provide if the best fitting model is good enough for the data.
+For copula based models we can further validate the fitting using residual plots.